regata-jinr/Measurements.Core/README.md

 ### Testing

 For testing we use Xunit framework.
 We have unit testa that controls each method and functional tests for controls the process in general.

+## Design of the core

+Here we take a closer look to internal logic of the core.

+First of all, the core has main controller class whick implemented singleton pattern.
+It has a name **SessionControllerSingleton** and provides to user opportunity to create or load session.
+Also it determines a connection string builder that other classes use for any manipulations with data base.
+This class possessed by the list of available detectors, which obtained from the MultiChannel Analyzer(MCA) databases of devices.

+> Concerning of all terms corresponding with Gamma spectrometry or Canberra devices see any kinds of tutorial in your Genie2K folder, for example 'Genie2000 Tutorials Manual', etc.

+The next class for logic order is **Session**.
+Session allows users to control any part of measurement process: start, stop, continue, pause, save spectra files, load info in database, serialize measurements, change samples on devices using sample changer(*has not implemented yet*). **Pay your attention: one session able to control any number of devices and user could create any number of session in order to make measurements in parallel**

+For managing of devices Session uses Detector class.
+This is high level wrapper for the Canberra DeviceAccessClass.

+## Open problems

+Here we will be keep the list of problems, which we would like to implement during the nearest time:

+1. Now log files are creating on the disk storage, but in this way it impossible to create web-monitor for the tracking measurements state.
+Now the idea is to port logs from files into database and create simple web-monitor based on this data bases transactions

+2. We think that the good idea is implement our own exception class that allow us to reach the better understanding in case of errors

+3. S560 already has async structure, but the details are hidden.
+E.g. we cannot add timeout to connection, only via custom events (in case device ready message has not got during 10 sec  timeout exception will throw)